 Why is my house quiet?
-Why did I wake up this morning without my three year old, Ivy, staring at me ala The Ring?
+Why did I wake up this morning without my three year old staring at me ala The Ring?

 The reason for this temporary euphoria is because my 13-year old step-daughter had a sleepover last night.
-And when big sister has a sleepover, Ivy considers herself a plus one and doesn’t leave her side.
-So, I have a house with teens and toddlers all sleeping away until likely noon.
+And when big sister has a sleepover, our youngest considers herself a plus one and doesn’t leave her sister’s side.
+So, I have a house with teens and a toddler all sleeping away until likely noon.

 Cue birds chirping and mice singing while making me a pot of fresh coffee.

 A lot of people ask me how it is to have the girls so far apart in age, and my immediate response is always, “It’s great!”
 And I mean that.
 There is nothing I would change about their age difference, because the bond they have is so tight – even with those ten years between them.

 This is what our family looks like.
 These two girls and us.
 And I wouldn’t have it any other way.

 I think one of the hardest challenges for step-moms may be the constant need to make our families feel whole in a dynamic where our husband or partner had a life before us that included a completely different family.
 I know it is something I have struggled with, especially in the beginning.
 It is absolutely normal to feel this way.
 Hey, the world is changing and what a family looks like is, thankfully, changing as well to encompass all sorts of lovely combinations.
 However, that doesn’t mean us step moms do not have human moments where we wish we were the first and last wife.
 The only wife, to be frank.
 And we wish we shared experiences with our spouse that he did not experience before.

 These feelings are perfectly acceptable and no one should be ashamed of them.
 For some stepmoms, it can be really difficult to get over and past this mental hump.
 Your husband had a life before you.
 A wife before you.
 And I get asked quite often how I deal with it.
 This is always my answer:

 Accept it.
 And respect it.